 Being an administrative professional means being a master juggler.
 You work to keep the office organized, ensuring that processes run smoothly and efficiently.
 For administrative assistants, executive assistants and other professionals, typical administrative tasks include fielding and screening phone calls, entering data and creating reports.
 But their roles don't stop there: They're often called upon to go above and beyond the tasks in their job descriptions, handling one work request after another.

 Today, the role of administrative professionals is constantly evolving.
-As part of their Office of the Future research project, OfficeTeam and the International Association of Administrative Professionals (IAAP) conducted a survey of more than 2,000 administrative workers to learn what types of projects they’re helping with in the office.
+As part of their Office of the Future research project, OfficeTeam and the International Association of Administrative Professionals (IAAP) conducted a survey of administrative workers to learn what types of projects they’re helping with in the office.
 You’ll be surprised by the responses!

 According to the survey, 87% of administrative professionals said they perform duties that are outside of their job descriptions at least somewhat often.
 In fact, 55% answered “very often."
 These results make it clear that their responsibilities are growing beyond the typical tasks associated with these positions.
 The expanding role of the administrative professional reflects the continued growth and stability of this field, as these employees are regularly asked to complete more than just administrative tasks.